 How is DePauw Student Government organized?

-DePauw Student Government is made up of five distinct bodies: the Executive Board, the Senate Chamber, the Representatives Chamber, the Allocations Board, and the General Assembly.
-For more information, view the DePauw Student Government Constitution.
+DePauw Student Government is made up of four distinct bodies: the Executive Board, the Senate Chamber, the Allocations Board, and the General Assembly.
+For more information, view the DePauw Student Government Constitution

-Executive Board sets the goals and direction of DePauw Student Government.
-The Board is made up of nine elected officials.
+The Executive Board sets the goals and direction of DePauw Student Government.
+The Board is made up of eleven elected officials.

 Allocations Board is responsible for distributing the Student Activity Fee to student organizations and administrative offices.
 The Board consists of nine students—three appointed by the Vice President of Finance and six elected by the student organizations representatives.